Turao/Turao/interview-questions.md

 - When was the last time you had to go through a crunch?
 - Are you (interviewers) part of the team?
   - If not, why is the interviewing process not being handled by the team members themselves?
 Is this a cross-company policy?
   - If so, how's the team structured?
-How many layers of indirection from CEO to the team are there?
+How many layers of indirection between leadership and the team are there?
 - Are there other foreigners in the company?
 How is the distribution across the company?

 ## Job Offering